BohdanObruch/BohdanObruch/README.md

 </div>
 <br>

-## 🌱 I'm currently learning
+## 🌱 Currently learning

-- 📌 Python language and automation on it
+- 📌 Python language and automation in it
 <br>

 ## 💼 Technical Skills